troykyo/dssloopholes.github.io/category/business/Means of Communication.md

 #### Influencer Marketing

 Influencer marketing has gained significant traction in the fashion industry.
-Influencers are individuals with a significant following on social media who have the ability to impact consumer decisions.
+Influencers are individuals with a significant following on social media who have the ability to impact user decisions.
 Fashion brands collaborate with influencers to promote their products or brand messages to their followers.
-Influencer marketing helps brands tap into niche audiences, leverage credibility, and create authentic connections with consumers.
+Influencer marketing helps brands tap into niche audiences, leverage credibility, and create authentic connections with usmers.

 #### Events and Fashion Shows